Naturhistoriska/Georg/georg-backend/README.md

 This search takes query parameters and options:
 * text - locality information (This query parameter is required)
 * sources - data sources are imported into pelias (Optional).
-    * georg-pelias currently supports following data sources (It is possible to expand over the world):
+    * georg-pelias currently supports following data sources (georg-pelias only supports datasources over the nordic countries.
+It is possible to expand datasources over the world):
         * Who's on First (wof)
         * OpenAddresses (oa)
         * OpenStreetMap (osm)